andrewdsmith/edxlc/README.md

 For example when mass-locked, all buttons relating to hyperdrive and supercruise turn red.

-Buttons that may require immediate activation alert by turning red.
-For example when overheating, the heat sink button turns red.
+Buttons that may require immediate activation alert by flashing red and yellow.
+For example when overheating, the heat sink button flashes.

 The app reads the control bindings from the custom bindings file (Horizons not Odyssey) so if you're using any other pre-defined set of bindings it won't work.